|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This crumble-topped butternut squash casserole is made with a combination of sliced butternut squash and apples.
+This crumb-topped butternut squash casserole is made with a combination of sliced butternut squash and apples.
 The apples complement the squash perfectly, and the simple crumble topping, lightly spiced with cinnamon and nutmeg, is the perfect finishing touch.